kobotoolbox/kobotoolbox-org-v2/_posts/2021-11-26-using-the-public-collections-feature-to-power-your-survey-creation.md

 allows you to use the blocks from that collection in the formbuilder or start your survey with a template from the collection.

-You’re now ready to power your survey creation using KoBoToolbox’s Public Collections.
+You’re now ready to power your survey creation using KoboToolbox’s Public Collections.

 For detailed instructions on using this feature, check out our support article,